jondot/rn-snoopy/README.md

 communications can make or break your performance.
 Being that central and sensitive place, it made sense to have tooling built around it.

-*NOTE*: Please see [bleeding edge](#bleeding-edge) to understand how Snoopy works and why you should only use it in DEV.
+*NOTE*: Snoopy is a developer tool, and you might want to flag it under `__DEV__`.
+I felt not doing this by default inside Snoopy will allow for creative uses even in production.

 <h3 align="center">